 The School Nutrition Program falls within the Division of Operations.
-The program is administered by Onetha Boneparte, Interim Director, and four School Nutrition Coordinators.
+The program is administered by Onetha Boneparte, Director, and four School Nutrition Coordinators.

 We will provide nutritious meals that reflect current science-based research, the Dietary Guidelines for Americans, and meal patterns outlined in the Healthy Hunger-Free Kids Act for school age children that will assist students to reach their full academic potential